mahlamusa/who-hit-the-page-hit-counter/readme.txt

 = 1.4.6 =

-* Complete code rewrite to comply with standards
+* Update: Complete code rewrite to comply with standards
 * Added: Pagination for long pages
 * Added: Filter for displayed results
 * Added: Support for multisite subsites, now can activate per blog in multisite